cvennevik/slay-the-spire-solver/README.md

 **I do not have much experience with AI and I have zero experience with machine learning.** My first idea is to explore every possible action and game state fully and pick the actions with the highest expected player health at the end of the fight.
 That is a very naive performance metric, and I'm 99% certain that exploring all possibilities is infeasible.
 Figuring it out will be part of the project!

 Oh, and I will be spending an indulgent amount of time making the rules engine nice and expressive.
 Optimizing for performance comes later.

-## Is this open source?
-Nope!
-The source code is public, but this is a "me" project, and I'm not placing it under any sort of license as of now.
-I'm not even certain that there's no legal issues with reproducing the Slay the Spire rules engine.
-If it becomes relevant, I'll look into what options there are.